 Please refer to the Common Application instructions for submitting college transcripts.
 We need a transcript from each institution you have attended.
 If you are in your first term of college and are applying to transfer the following term, please submit a Mid-Term Report.
 This form can be downloaded directly from the Common Application.

-3. Official High School Transcript or GED Scores
+3. Official Final High School Transcript or GED Scores

 4. SAT or ACT Scores - Optional